BangorUniversity/Research-Computing-Community/tutorials/data_storage/rclone.md

 - A browser window should open, prompting you to login with your OneDrive credentials.
 Upon a successful login, a 'Success.
 All Done.
 Please go back to rclone.' message should be returned.

-- Find the id number for 'Root Sharepoint site' from the site list, type the id number and press `Enter`.
+- Find the id number for 'OneDrive Personal or Business' from the site list, type the id number and press `Enter`.

     ```sh
-    Your choice> 2
+    Your choice> 1
     ```

-- Find the id number for 'Documents' from the drive list, type the id number and press `Enter` .
+- Find the id number for 'OneDrive (business)' from the drive list, type the id number and press `Enter` .

     ```sh
-    Your choice> 1
+    Your choice> 0
     ```